Jaybit0/JtexCore/README.md

 ## Usage

 After installation, you can run JTeX by typing `jtex [help]` in the terminal or command prompt.
+For information about our syntax, please read the [docs](docs/readme.md).

 ## Contributing